 Life in the ’Cosm is about Virj’s microcosm: his humdrum job and introverted bachelor life, his insatiable appetite for anything sweet; the constant coddling by a fretting hypochondriacal mum and his gay dads; and his obsession with the oh-so-unattainable Frayda, who sits beside him at work.

-After I came up with the ending for ‘Cosm, I realised I needed to write another book.
+After I came up with the ending for ‘Cosm, I realized I needed to write another book.
 Then three chapters into the second book, I decided how to end that story.
-Now I realise I’ll need a third book.
-And maybe a Xax and Viv prequel novella.
+Now I accept that I’ll need a third book.
+And maybe a Xax and Viv prequel.
 I think I’ll be nice and busy well through my golden years.

 Update: I did indeed write the prequel about the origin story of Xax and Viv!
 It’s called The Stealth Lovers, and will be published in the fall of 2019!
 Whee!